Gabya06/gabya06.github.io/docs/genre_predictions/readme.md

 This project explores movie genre trends and uses machine learning to predict genres based on a movie’s synopsis or description.
 By analyzing patterns, we aim to understand which genres dominate at different times of the year.

-The complete blog can be found on my [medium.com](https://medium.com/@gabya06/predicting-movie-genres-using-machine-learning-models-and-semantic-textual-similarity-f77a5e842a89) page.
+✽ The complete blog can be found on my [medium.com](https://medium.com/@gabya06/predicting-movie-genres-using-machine-learning-models-and-semantic-textual-similarity-f77a5e842a89) page. <br>
-And, the corresponding code can be found in [github](https://github.com/Gabya06/nlp_genres/blob/master/genre_demo.ipynb).
+✽ The corresponding code can be found in [github](https://github.com/Gabya06/nlp_genres).

 ## Table of Contents